Chad Cornes: Leadership (2006–2007)

-The 2006 was a disappointing one for Port Adelaide, and one which frustrated Cornes in particular.
+2006 was a disappointing one for Port Adelaide, and one which frustrated Cornes in particular.
 The season never really took off, and with Cornes now being a senior player, he was moved into the midfield to help the younger players.
 This move paid off as he dominated matches, which was a huge positive for the Power in an otherwise disappointing campaign.
 Cornes won the Showdown Medal in round 21.